Sing-Li/doc/README.md

 - Increase bandwidth cost as user downloads a file from a single computer at a time.
 - It relays on centralized servers.
 - HTTP is great for loading websites but **not designed to transfer a large amount of data**.

-Welcome to EditPad.org - your online plain text editor.
-Enter or paste your text here.
-To download and save it, click on the button below.
-9

- more » Edit Pad - Free Online Text EditorEdit Pad © 2018